P666R/Ecommerce-Api/readme.md

 ## Features

-TypeScript enabled Nodejs project.
+- TypeScript enabled Nodejs project
-Database MySQL.
+- Database MySQL
-Prisma ORM for database interactions.
+- Prisma ORM for database interaction
-Database schema for ecommerce functionality.
+- Database schema for ecommerce functionality
-Tried to implement features like product listing, cart management, and user authentication.
+- Implement features like product listing, category listing, cart management, order management and user authentication
-Error Handling via global error handling middleware using custom error classes.
+- Error Handling via global error handling middleware using custom error classes
+- Feature to set custon error codes for frontend use
+- Global rate limiting for all
+- Custom token bucket rate limiting MW using Redis for logged in users for implmentation in specific routes of choice

 ## Database Models Overview